Scripture Focus: Isaiah 14.3, 26-27

 Babylon considered itself the ultimate pinnacle of human achievement.
 They felt they deserved to wield ultimate power because of their ultimate enlightenment.
 They considered themselves the light of the world and a provider of peace.
 Babylonian exceptionalism was part of their core belief system.

 Babylon’s utopian self-concept was a lie.
-Their definition of peace was murdering anyone who resited them.
+Their definition of peace was murdering anyone who resisted them.
 Their definition of achievement was enslaving the smartest people from other nations and re-educating them to serve the empire.
 Their definition of light was snuffing out the gods of other nations and absorbing them.

 Babylon, in the Bible, is both a literal kingdom and a figurative representation of all human opposition to God.
 When God says, “I will wipe out Babylon’s name and survivors, her offspring and descendants,” he isn’t speaking literally of human offspring.
 He is speaking of nations who would follow the spirit of Babylon—those who succeed her, ascend her throne, and continue her prideful destruction of the weak.